-We are looking for previously unpublished short fiction, short shorts, and novel excerpts.
+General fiction submissions open October 16 and close December 19, 2021.
+We are looking for previously unpublished short fiction, short-shorts, and novel excerpts.
 (Novel excerpts must be readable as stand-alone pieces.)
-Length: about 6250 words or under.
+Length: ~6,250 words or under.
 Please double-space submissions.
-Accepted work will be published in StoryQuarterly 53.
-(Note: this is separate submission category from our annual Fiction Prize.)
+Accepted work will be published in StoryQuarterly 54.
+(Note: this is separate submission category from our annual fiction prize.)

 As an alternative to our regular print edition, we are excited to offer our 2019 issue, StoryQuarterly 52, in a downloadable digital format (PDF).